ankowals/saf/README.md

 	(in progress) a way to execute tests related to
 		(done) - rest json/xml (soap) => RestAssured integrated
-		(done) - gui (web/native) => Selenium WebDriver integrated for chrome, ff and ie (done) - sql => jdbc integrated for oracle
+		(done) - gui (web/native) => Selenium WebDriver integrated for chrome, ff and ie, autoIT can be called via ExecutorCore (done) - sql => jdbc integrated for oracle
 		(done) - pdf validation => pdfbox2 integrated
 		(to do) - mobile => Appium integration

 		further enhancements:
-			- enhance logging to log more exceptions
+			- cleanUp and add more examples for winRM/winRS via ExecutorCore, pdf writing, update documentation for winRM
+			- display environment information in test report
 			- add more helper functions

-	(in progress) a way to execute any command on remote host over ssh/winRM (done) ssh/scp/sftp support => sshj library integrated and expectit-core library integrated (to do) winRM support => winRm4j library integrated and winRS can be called via ExecutorCore
+			- consider tight autoIT integration?

 	----------------------------------